groupvine/gv-doc/1-start/2-startSend.md

 email’s subject).
 You may also have a **Drafts**, **Templates**, and **Published** tabs.

-* A Draft email is “under construction” and may have been emailed as a draft to the Administrators and Editors in the group, but has yet to be sent/published to its intended recipients.
+* A Draft email is "under construction" and may have been emailed as a draft to the Administrators and Editors in the group, but has yet to be sent/published to its intended recipients.